Southeastern Louisiana Lions and Lady Lions: Football

-The Southeastern Louisiana Lions football team represents Southeastern Louisiana University located in Hammond, Louisiana.
+The Southeastern Louisiana University Lions football team represents Southeastern Louisiana University located in Hammond, Louisiana.
 The team competes in the Southland Conference, which is part of Division I FCS.
 The team plays its home games at Strawberry Stadium.

 Softball

-The Southeastern Louisiana Lady Lions softball team represents Southeastern Louisiana University located in Hammond, Louisiana.
+The Southeastern Louisiana University Lady Lion softball team represents Southeastern Louisiana University located in Hammond, Louisiana.
 The team competes in the Southland Conference, which is part of the NCAA Division I. The team plays its home games at North Oak Park.